MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 6. Disable any connectors

-7. Stop the Microsoft Monitoring Agent, System Center Data Access Service, System Center Configuration Management ,and Microsoft Monitoring Agent services on all management servers except the one being upgraded
+7. Stop the Microsoft Monitoring Agent, System Center Data Access Service, System Center Configuration Management, and Microsoft Monitoring Agent services on all management servers except the one being upgraded

 8. Verify that the Operational Database Has More Than 50 Percent Free Space

 9. Back up the Operations Manager Databases

-10. Update the agent's health service cache size temporarily to prevent loss of data while Management and Gateway servers are upgraded.
+10. Update the agent's health service cache size temporarily to prevent loss of data while Management, and Gateway servers are upgraded.

 11. Stop the application pool of Operations Manager and *MonitoringViews* in IIS server.